 Preliminary results presented at the Alzheimers Europe Conference, Berlin 2017 (attended by 750 people from 41 countries).

-Forthcoming presentation at the World Federation of Occupational therapists Congress, Cape Town 2018.
+Presentation at the World Federation of Occupational therapists Congress, Cape Town 2018.